-If plunging down snow-choked chutes, ripping carves on steep groomers, and throwing up rooster tails of powder is your thing, then you need to be strapped into the Burton Genesis X EST Snowboard Binding.
-Using carbon construction, this binding offers ultralight strength and lightning-fast response to help you charge harder than anyone else on the mountain.
-Dispelling the notion that the baseplate has to be one of the heaviest parts of a binding, Burton made this one using a carbon fiber blend for a lightweight feel and dampened, yet consistent, response that dominates the entire mountain.
-The Kickback Hammock highback uses a suspension system to cradle the back of your boot for immediate response on turns and reduces fatigue during long days.
-Acting as a suspension system for your boot, the SpringBed cushioning virtually eliminates vibrations and chatter beneath your foot, creating a ride that's smoother than you ever thought possible.
+Using carbon construction, the Burton Genesis X EST Snowboard Binding offers ultralight strength and lightning-fast response to help you charge harder than anyone else on the mountain.
+Burton started with the baseplate, using a carbon fiber blend for a lightweight feel and dampened, yet consistent, response that dominates the entire mountain.
+Like a trampoline underfoot, the SpringBed suspension system essentially suspends you off the board for amplified cushioning and rebound, eliminating vibrations and chatter beneath your foot for a ride that's smoother than you ever thought possible.
 The Hammockstrap ankle strap is cored out to keep it lightweight, and it has a nylon strip running down the center that gives you a direct connection to your board at all times.
-The Gettagrip Capstrap is made of grippy rubber, and has a 3D-curved, triple-axis construction to deliver extra support and a firm hold when charging hard all over the mountain.
+The Supergrip Capstrap 2.
+0 is made of grippy rubber, and has a 3D-curved, triple-axis construction to deliver extra support and a firm hold when charging hard all over the mountain.
 Double Take buckles use tracking teeth and Insta-Click engagement to increase cranking power, resulting in both greater strength and easier use.
 Flex Slider technology makes the ankle straps move out of the way to allow you to step into the bindings without obstruction.

 Options, sizes, colors available on Backcountry